vault27/Foundation/crypto.md

 ### Trusted Platform Modules - TPM

 - It is a standard
-- TPM device which implements TPM standard: microcontroller with hardware random number generator + secure memory for storing secrestd + can perform cryptographic operations + tamper resistant
+- TPM device which implements TPM standard: microcontroller with hardware random number generator + secure memory for storing secrets + can perform cryptographic operations + tamper resistant
 - Plugged into the motherboard
 - Does not run arbitartry code
 - Can be built ino CPU to avoid bus based communication via motherboard